Canon 1000D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 Both the 1000D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the 70D was followed by the Canon 80D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1000D vs 70D